-Since the year 2006, they are being sold to the Dr. w.
-Unger leased vineyards leased by a group of shareholders and thus revived the winery.
-Managing Director is Ing.Fritz Miesbauer (also a shareholder and also manager of the Weingut Stadt Krems), supported by Peter Rethaller (cellar master) and Franz-Josef Gansberger (sales / sales) .The vineyards cover 26 hectares of vineyards in the vineyards Gottschelle, Göttweiger mountain and Silberbichl, They are around 95% with the white wine varieties Green Valtellina (60%), Riesling and Chardonnay, as well as the remainder with the red variety Blauburgunder ( Pinot Noir ) planted.
-The grapes are hand-picked and put into boxes for processing Winery City Krems transported, where the entire cellar work takes place.
-The wines are basically expanded in steel tanks.
-The premium wines include Rieslings and Grüner Veltliner Kremstal DAC or Kremstal DAC Reserve with different vineyard names.
-It will too measuring wines produced in white and red.
-Every year around 120,000 bottles of wine are produced.
-The winery is a member of the association Traditionsweingüter Austria,
+Since 2006 they have been sold to the Dr. Unger leased vineyards leased by a group of shareholders and thus revived the winery.
+The responsible managing director is Ing.Fritz Miesbauer (also a partner and also manager of the winery Stadt Krems), supported by Peter Rethaller (cellar master) and Franz-Josef Gansberger (sales / sales) .The vineyards cover 26 hectares of vineyards in the vineyards Gottschelle, Göttweiger Berg and Silberbichl, They are around 95% white wine varieties Green Valtellina (60%), Riesling and Chardonnay, as well as the rest with the red wine variety Pinot Noir ( Pinot Noir ) planted.
+The grapes are hand picked and packed in boxes for processing City of Krems winery transported where all the basement work is done.
+In principle, the wines are aged in steel tanks.
+The premium wines include Rieslings and Grüne Veltliner Kremstal DAC or Kremstal DAC Reserve with different vineyard names.
+It will be too measuring wines produced in white and red.
+Around 120,000 bottles of wine are produced annually.
+The winery is a member of the association Traditional wineries Austria,